sdasgup3/PLDI19-ArtifactEvaluation/README.md

 10. In Line 363-366, we mentioned "... compared against the semantics defined in the Stoke project for about 330 instructions that were omitted in Strata..."

-11. In Line 574-576, we mentoned "For each instruction, we converted the SMT formulas that Strata provides to a K specification using a simple script (∼500 LOC)."
+11. In Line 574-576, we mentioned "For each instruction, we converted the SMT formulas that Strata provides to a K specification using a simple script (∼500 LOC)."

 12. In Line 641-644, we mentioned "the original Strata-provided formula for shrxl %edx, %ecx, %ebx consists of 8971 terms (including the operator symbols), but we could simplify it to a formula consisting of only 7 terms"